leggedrobotics/maxon_epos_ethercat_sdk/README.md

-# Elmo EtherCAT SDK
+# Maxon EtherCAT SDK

 ## Overview
-This is a C++ library providing a high-level interface for controlling [Elmo](https://www.elmomc.com/) motor controllers of the [Gold line](https://www.elmomc.com/products/harsh-environment/servo-drive-gold-family/) over EtherCAT (using the [CANopen over EtherCAT CoE](https://www.ethercat.org/en/technology.html#1.9.1) protocol).
+This is a C++ library providing a high-level interface for controlling [Maxon](https://www.maxonmc.com/) motor controllers of the [Gold line](https://www.maxonmc.com/products/harsh-environment/servo-drive-gold-family/) over EtherCAT (using the [CANopen over EtherCAT CoE](https://www.ethercat.org/en/technology.html#1.9.1) protocol).

 The lower level EtherCAT communication is handled by the [soem_interface](https://github.com/leggedrobotics/soem_interface) library.

-The elmo_ethercat_sdk is developed on Ubuntu 18.04 LTS with [ROS Melodic](https://wiki.ros.org/melodic).
+The maxon_ethercat_sdk is developed on Ubuntu 18.04 LTS with [ROS Melodic](https://wiki.ros.org/melodic).

 The source code is released under the GPLv3 license.
 A copy of the license is available in the *COPYING* file.